paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

 }

 enum ApprovalVotingMessage {
 	/// Check if the assignment is valid and can be accepted by our view of the protocol.
 	/// Should not be sent unless the block hash is known.
 	CheckAndImportAssignment(
 		IndirectAssignmentCert,
+		CandidateIndex, // The index of the candidate included in the block.
 		ResponseChannel<AssignmentCheckResult>,
 	),
 	/// Check if the approval vote is valid and can be accepted by our view of the
 	/// protocol.
 	///
 	/// Should not be sent unless the block hash within the indirect vote is known.
 	CheckAndImportApproval(
 		IndirectSignedApprovalVote,
 		ResponseChannel<ApprovalCheckResult>,
 	),
 	/// Returns the highest possible ancestor hash of the provided block hash which is
 	/// acceptable to vote on finality for.
 	/// The `BlockNumber` provided is the number of the block's ancestor which is the
 	/// earliest possible vote.
 	///
 	/// It can also return the same block hash, if that is acceptable to vote upon.
 	/// Return `None` if the input hash is unrecognized.
 	ApprovedAncestor(Hash, BlockNumber, ResponseChannel<Option<Hash>>),
 }
 ```